GusSaalfeld/APIDocumentationProject/README.md

 ## Forecast return package
 Parameter | Description
 --------------|------------
-temperature | Predicted temperature, measured in farenheit. windspeed | Predicted windspeed, measured in miles per hour. chanceRain | Percent chance of rain. trust | Represents the forecast's reliability.
+temperature | Predicted in farenheit. windspeed | Predicted in miles per hour. chanceRain | Percent chance of rain. trust | The forecast's accuracy.
 Ranges from 1 (low trust) to 100 (highly trustworthy).
 Inputting large specificity or time parameters make predictions less trustworthy.
 If trust is between 0 and 10, the forecast is based on the region's historical average, as live weather readings would be too inaccurate.

 ## Injecting result into your HTML page
 The following code will display the result package: